How To Make Whipped Cream Without Heavy Creams

 Melt the Butter: Start by melting the unsalted butter.
 You can do this in a microwave or using a small saucepan over low heat.
 If using a microwave, heat the butter briefly, stirring in between, until completely melted.

-Cool the Butter: Allow the melted butter to cool slightly, but it should still be liquid.
+Cool the Butter: Allow the melted butter to cool slightly, but keep it liquid.

-Mix with Milk: In a bowl, pour the ⅔ cup of whole milk.
+Mix with Milk: Pour the ⅔ cups of whole milk into a bowl.
 Then, add the slightly cooled melted butter to the milk.

 Whisk Together: Whisk the milk and butter together vigorously until they are well combined.
-The mixture should be smooth and homogeneous, with no visible butter lumps.
+The mixture should be smooth and homogeneous, with no visible lumps of butter.

-Use as Heavy Cream Substitute: Your heavy cream substitute is now ready to use.
+Use as Heavy Cream Substitute: Your heavy cream substitute is now ready.
 You can use it in various recipes for heavy cream, including sauces, soups, and baked goods.

 How To Make Whipped Cream Without Heavy Cream